areebbeigh/anime-scraper/README.rst

 .. image:: banner.png

-This is a simple collection of simple web scrapers that extracts the MP4 download URLs from anime stream/download websites.
+This is a simple collection of web scrapers that extract the MP4 download URLs from anime stream/download websites.
 I made it because of my love for anime and put it on GitHub to share with my IRL friends who are crazy about anime like me.

 This scraper simply fetches the download URLs for the episodes.
 It can also add the download URLs directly to IDM (using the idman